-The Library subscribes to more than 50 computerized databases available on public-access, microcomputer workstations located in the Library and via the Library's www home page.
+The Library subscribes to more than 65 computerized databases available on public-access, microcomputer workstations located in the Library and via the Library's www home page.
 In addition, upon appointment, the Reference Department staff offer online search services for many more computerized databases.
-There are charges for some of these searches, and users are billed for time spent online.